vippsas/vipps-ecom-api/vipps-ecom-api.md

 | Merchant       | 97         | "The sales unit is not allowed to perform payments.
 See the FAQ."
 Typically shown for a merchant that has only applied for Login API, and has not been through the required compliance checks for making payments.
 See [Why do I get "Merchant Not Allowed for Ecommerce Payment"?](https://developer.vippsmobilepay.com/docs/knowledge-base/errors#why-do-i-get-merchant-not-allowed-for-ecommerce-payment). |
 | InvalidRequest | -          | The field name will be the error code.
 Contains a description about what exactly the field error is. |

-ErrorCode: "51", ErrorGroup: "Merchant", Statuscode: 403, Error: "The Nin scope is not allowed"

 ## Testing